lucaslab-uoe/lab-website/_pages/about.md

   align: right
   image: prof_pic.jpg
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>School of Informatics, University of Edinburgh</p>
+    <p>Informatics Forum, 10 Crichton Street</p>
+    <p>Edinburgh, United Kingdom</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/){:target="\_blank"} and [Academicons](https://jpswalsh.github.io/academicons/){:target="\_blank"}, like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Humans have a remarkable ability to make inferences that go beyond the data available to them, using information gained in one context to shape judgments in another, and extrapolating from sparse information.
+They learn about attributes of people and things that cannot be directly observed, and acquire knowledge that aids subsequent learning.
+I study how people understand and solve these inductive problems.
+My specific interests are in higher-level cognition, including how people discover the causal structure of the world and how they understand the choices and preferences of others.